j178/leetgo/README.md

   update      Update local questions DB

 Flags:
-      --cn        use Chinese (default true)
-  -v, --version   version for leet
+  -v, --version   version for leetgo

-Use "leet [command] --help" for more information about a command.
+Use "leetgo [command] --help" for more information about a command.
 ```
 <!-- END USAGE -->